 Muhibb began a successful campaign to bring the art of the spoken word to inner city youth.
 He has conducted several seminars and workshops in the Milwaukee Public School system encouraging youth to take responsibility for their futures.

+Check out this video of the work Muhibb is doing in the 53206 community and beyond.
 For more information on Muhibb go to www.iwillnotdieyoungcampaign.com.